quickemu-project/quickemu/README.md

   * Port 8123 on the host is forwarded to port 8123 on the guest.
   * Port 8888 on the host is forwarded to port 80 on the guest.

+# Bridged networking

+Connect your virtual machine to a preconfigured network bridge.
+Add an additional line to your virtual machine configuration

+  * `bridge="br0"`

 # USB redirection

 Quickemu supports USB redirection via SPICE pass-through and host pass-through.